Cowbridge Grammar School

 Cowbridge Grammar School was one of the best-known schools in Wales until its closure in 1974.
 It was replaced by Cowbridge Comprehensive School.

 Founded in the 17th century by Sir John Stradling and refounded by Sir Leoline Jenkins, it had close links with Jesus College, Oxford.
 The school took both boarders and day boys.
-Famous old boys include actor Anthony Hopkins, poet Alun Lewis and TV presenter Patrick Hannan.
+Famous old boys include actor Anthony Hopkins, poet Alun Lewis, and TV presenter Patrick Hannan.

 The main school buildings were located in Church Street, Cowbridge.
 Derelict for some years, they have now been converted into residential accommodation.
 The school also occupied part of Old Hall, now an adult education centre.

 History

 Cowbridge Grammar School was founded in 1608 by Sir John Stradling and owned by Jesus College, Oxford, from 1685 to 1918.
 Sir Leoline Jenkins, Secretary of State to Charles II, purchased the school and bequeathed it to Jesus College in his will.
 With the introduction of Intermediate schools in Wales following the Welsh Intermediate Education Act (1889), the school refused to join the scheme.
 This was even discussed in Parliament.
-It became Cowbridge Comprehensive School in 1973-4.
+It became Cowbridge Comprehensive School in 1973-1974.
 What used to be the grammar school's main building, dating from 1852, was converted into residential accommodations beginning in 2006 and completed in 2008.

 In 1881, Edward Treharne, who represented the school, was chosen to play in the first international game for the Wales rugby union team.

-The Grammar School Old Boys' Association, in conjunction with the school's successor, Cowbridge Comprehensive, held a series of activities in September 2008 to mark the 400th anniversary of "the start of quality education" in Cowbridge.